allensuvorov/CS50_web_project_network/README.md

 - He has 4K posts, each with about 0.5 million likes.
 - study this: https://docs.djangoproject.com/en/3.1/ref/validators/#validate-comma-separated-integer-list
 - storing will be with dote with many-to-many,
 - will use likes counter for every post

+Next step:
+- new post
+- how to check it user is signed in?
+- create the “New Post” box at the top of the “All Posts” page